Guideline for Exchange of Damaged Cash by the Bank of Japan

 - b.
 Coins other than gold coins

-5. Form for Bringing in Damaged Cash
+5. Preparation for Bringing in Damaged Cash

 a.
 Bank of Japan notes

 b.
-Japanese Yen Coins
+Japanese yen coins

 6. Exchange Procedure

-- The Bank will give you a numbered tag upon receiving the Damaged Cash Claim Form and damaged cash.
-Keep the numbered tag as you will need it to receive the exchange value.
+- (3) The Bank will give you a numbered tag upon receiving the "Damaged Cash Claim Form" and the damaged cash.
+Please make sure to keep the numbered tag as you will need it to receive the exchange value.

-- The Bank will pay the exchange value in cash, with the minimum number of banknotes and/or coins.
+- (6) The Bank will pay the exchange value in cash, with the minimum number of banknotes and/or coins.

-8. Examination of Cash for its Authenticity
+8. Examination of Cash for Authenticity

 - If the cash is judged to be genuine, the Bank will process it as follows: